Updated October 2023

-Querying literary agents about your book and publishing short prose in literary journals are two very different things—but they can both have the same result!
-Many book authors are so focused on the hunt for a literary agent that they completely brush aside the idea of spending time submitting work to literary journals.
-But here’s an insider’s tip from Writer’s Relief: Submitting small parts of your book—or excerpts—to literary magazines and having them published is a great way to grab an agent’s attention!
+Querying literary agents/publishers about your book and publishing short prose in literary journals are two very different things—but they can both have the same result!
+Many book authors are so focused on the hunt for a literary agent or publisher that they completely brush aside the idea of spending time submitting work to literary journals.
+But here’s an insider’s tip from Writer’s Relief: Submitting small parts of your book—or excerpts—to literary magazines and having them published is a great way to grab an agent’s/publisher’s attention!
 Yes, publishing excerpts can actually help get your book published.

 Why You Should Consider Submitting Stand-Alone Book Excerpts To Literary Journals

 You may be thinking, “I’m concentrating all my efforts on getting my book published—why should I take a detour and submit to literary journals?”
 But savvy writers know that publishing excerpts isn’t a detour; it’s a stepping-stone.
 Here’s why:

 Publishing excerpts will create buzz for your book.
 One of the biggest considerations for literary agents in deciding whether to take on a project is the book’s marketability.
 Literary agents look through journals in search of up-and-coming writers.
 Seeing that you have excerpts published in literary journals will show there is already interest in your writing, story, and characters.

 Excerpts will build your audience.
 Publishing parts of your book as short stories will get the ball rolling on creating a readership for your book.
 And literary fans are incredibly loyal—if they love your excerpts, they’ll be more likely to read the entire book when it’s published.
 Having a built-in audience shows agents that your book has sales potential.